 - 3.11 The NPPF states that where an allowance is to be made for windfall sites as part of the anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
-Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall rates, and expected future trends. - 3.12 The definition of windfall sites changed with the publication of the revised NPPF in 2018 and has been retained in the 2019 NPPF.
-The new definition is: - "Sites not specifically identified in the development plan." - 3.13 Previously windfalls were those sites that unexpectedly became available.
-Sites that had been included in the Strategic Housing Land Availability Assessment (SHLAA) or where there had been a previous planning application were not previously included as windfall, but as identified sites. - 3.14 The Council has included an allowance for windfall in the calculation of the 5 year housing land supply.
-Analysis of past completions shows that over the plan period to 2019 an average of 378 units per year were completed on sites not allocated in the development plan, primarily on previously developed sites within settlements.
-According to the current definition these are all windfall sites.
+Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall rates, and expected future trends. - 3.12 The definition of windfall sites changed with the publication of the revised NPPF in 2018 and has been retained in the 2021 NPPF.
+The new definition is: "Sites not specifically identified in the development plan." - 3.13 Previously windfalls were those sites that unexpectedly became available.
+Sites that had been included in the Housing and Economic Land Availability Assessment (HELAA) or where there had been a previous planning application were not previously included as windfall, but as identified sites. - 3.14 The Council has included an allowance for windfall in the calculation of the 5 year housing land supply.
+Analysis of past completions shows that over the plan period to 2021 an average of 378 units per year were completed on sites not allocated in the development plan, primarily on previously developed sites within settlements.
+These are all windfall sites.

-Table 3.1 Net windfall completions over the plan period (2006/07 to 2018/19)
+Table 3.1 Net windfall completions over the plan period